RayKlefstad/ICS45c/README.md

 Give your GitHub repository a name such as `ICS45c`, and **make sure you set the visibility to private**!

-⚠️ **Making your repository visibility public is a violation of academic integrity policy, allowing others to view and copy your code.** Be SURE at this stage that your repository visibility is private and remains so at all times.
+⚠️ **Making your repository visibility public is a violation of academic integrity policy, allowing others to view and copy your code.** Be SURE at this stage that your repository visibility is private and remains so at all times, including after the course is over.

 ## 5 Set up private `remote` and `push`